Price of oil: Global oil prices: a chronology

 The high price of oil in late 2021, which resulted in US gasoline pump prices that rose by over $1 a gallon—a seven-year high—added pressure to the United States, which has extensive reserves of oil and has been one of the world's largest producers of oil since at least 2018.
 One of the major factors in the US refraining from increased oil production is related to "investor demands for higher financial returns".
 Another factor as described by Forbes, is 'backwardation'—when oil futures markets see the current price of $85+ as higher than what they can anticipate in the months and years in the future.
 If investors perceive lower future prices, they will not invest in "new drilling and fracking."

 By mid-January 2022, Reuters raised concerns that an increase in the price of oil to $100—which seemed to be imminent—would worsen the inflationary environment that was already breaking 30-year-old records.
 Central banks were concerned that higher energy prices would contribute to a "wage-price spiral."
 The European Union (EU) embargo of Russian seaborne oil, in response to the Russian invasion of Ukraine in February, 2022, was one—but not the only—factor in the increase in the global price of oil, according to The Economist.
 When the EU added new restrictions to Russia's oil on May 30, there was a dramatic increase in the price of Brent crude to over $120 a barrel.
 Other factors affecting the surge in the price of oil included the tight oil market combined with a "robust demand" for energy as travel increased following the easing of coronavirus restrictions.
 At the same time, the United States was experiencing decreased refinery capacity which led to higher prices for petrol and diesel.
-In a effort to lower energy prices and to curb inflation, President Biden announced on March 31, 2022, that he would be releasing a million bbl/d from the Strategic Petroleum Reserve (SPR).
+In an effort to lower energy prices and to curb inflation, President Biden announced on March 31, 2022, that he would be releasing a million bbl/d from the Strategic Petroleum Reserve (SPR).
 Bloomberg described how the price of oil, gas and other commodities had risen driven by a global "resurgence in demand" as COVID-19 restrictions were eased, combined with supply chains problems, and "geopolitical tensions".

-In March 2023, oil prices dropped over $2 a barrel on the 14th following the Silicon Valley Bank Collapse.
-The bank's collapse has sent a tremor through various financial sectors, from banking to the oil industry.
+In March 2023, oil prices dropped over $2 a barrel on the 14th following the Collapse of Silicon Valley Bank.
+The bank's collapse sent a tremor through various financial sectors, from banking to the oil industry.